 Take your time to enjoy an aperitif or two, and dance the night away at one of Nice’s hidden bars.
 FYI, we do a great bar crawl of Nice!
 We’d love to see you there.

 Just two stops on the train from Nice Ville station, sits the quaint town of Villefranche.
 A slice of peaceful relaxation compared to the bustling city of Nice.

-Take your time to explore the small streets as well as the 16th-century citadel, quite a marvel as it offers great views of the tiny town.
+Take your time to explore the small streets as well as the 16th-century citadel.
+Its quite a marvel as it offers great views of the tiny town.
 If you’re one for watersports, Villefranche is a great spot to either paddleboard or kayak as the waters are so still.

 Just next to Villefranche lies the stunning little town known as Saint Jean Cap Ferrat, full of seaside resorts.
-You can either walk, following the guided nature walk (takes around two hours) or, you can grab the bus and be there in 20 minutes.
+You can either walk, following the guided nature walk which takes around two hours.
+Or, you can grab the bus and be there in 20 minutes.
 It all depends on what kind of holiday you’re after.

 If you fancy the walk, you’ll see signposts as soon as you get off the train.
 Along the walk you’ll discover amazing nature, hidden beaches and incredible views…so it may be worth the extra time taken to explore.

-The peninsular most recently shone in the 2018 film ‘Fifty Shades Freed’ where the beautiful Paloma Beach hosted Mr and Mrs Grey on their honeymoon.
+You may recognise the town’s breathtaking Paloma Beach.
+Afterall, it featured in the 2018 film ‘Fifty Shades Freed’ when Mr and Mrs Grey had their honeymoon.
 So put on your best swimsuit and pretend you’re as glam as the famous couple.

 Day 4: Juan-Les-Pins